-For 20 years, I've built my North Wales coverage around a charming medieval banquet at Ruthin Castle.
+For more than 20 years, I've built my North Wales coverage around a charming medieval banquet at Ruthin Castle.
 Driving into Ruthin — and knowing its banquet was now being held less frequently — I intended to cut the town entirely from my book.
 I was on edge, moody, as if I was about to commit a violent act.
 I was mad that many of my readers wouldn't be able to see the one thing that put it on my map.
 I was going to kill it.

 But as soon as I entered my good old Ruthin — and saw the funky half-timbered pubs, the humble fountain, the cheap-but-beloved WWI monument, the home where Cynthia Lennon lived after John left her, the church with the never-locked wrought-iron gate where everything is in Welsh, and the views down cobbled lanes leading directly into forested hills — I lost my nerve.
 I knew I'd have to keep it in my book.
 Even with only occasional performances of the banquet, I couldn't cut Ruthin entirely.
 I scaled down the coverage in my guidebook, but kept the city.